Thayol/okey-card-game-assistant/README.md

 Open Metin2, enter the Okey Card Game event, then mirror your hand, discards, and cash outs to this program and it will tell you the next mathematically correct step.

+If you need custom settings, clone the repository and modify the settings at the beginning of the [script.js](script.js) file.

 ## Playing without Metin2

 You can play the game without having Metin2 open.
 Check the "auto-draw" checkbox and cash out with "auto advance."